Curriculum

 Learner support will be provided through:

-In Year 9, pupils have the opportunity to choose four subjects which they will study together with English (Language and Literature), Mathematics, Science, Welsh, Religious Education, Physical Education and the Welsh Baccalaureate.
+In Year 9, pupils have the opportunity to choose four subjects which they will study together with English (Language and Literature), Mathematics, Science, Welsh, Religious Studies, Physical Education and the Welsh Baccalaureate.

 Post-16 Education